 I’ve received a few gift experiences over the years from various people and they are all very similar with how they are presented.
 This was however the first I’d received from Red Letter Days and I must say the presentation looked great and much more premium than others.

 The experience arrived in a red, hardback cardboard “letter” (as per the brand if you missed that bit..) and inside contained all of the information necessary:

 Booking the experience was a bit of a faff and I’m sure, far more complicated than it needs to be.

-> The email stated that the experience was being provided by Drift Limits and that in order to book the gift experience with them I needed to navigate across to their website.
-Once on the Drift Limits website I had to locate their redeem voucher link and enter the code just emailed to me from Virgin Experience Days although their website didn’t make it fully clear what information they required.
+The email stated that the experience was being provided by Drift Limits and that in order to book the gift experience with them I needed to navigate across to their website.
+Once on the Drift Limits website I had to locate their redeem voucher link and enter the code just emailed to me.
 From here I had to find my experience in a list of options and then choose a date.
 Again, I hit submit.

-> Ferrari Driving Day Location
+Ferrari Driving Day Location